 - Beautiful, healthy smiles.

-- Bad breath, resulting from advancing periodontal disease and/or impacted food particles.
+- Developing periodontal disease and/or impacted food particles might cause bad breath.

 - Gum infections